Tips for the average punter

 "I took out an annual travel policy with Southern Cross.
 One of my trips was a cruise from Fremantle, WA, back to Fremantle – a three-night cruise with no port stops.
 Due to gastroenteritis I was unable to take the trip.
 I duly lodged a claim which was refused because the ship did not dock at an overseas port.
 It makes you wonder what is the purpose of taking out an annual policy.
 This is really quite unfair as various sites clearly state that one is not covered by Medicare or health insurance once you leave a port.
 So why doesn't the insurance policy therefore kick in?"

 Unfortunately Southern Cross Travel Insurance doesn't cover people who aren't travelling to a destination outside Australia.
-Next time check with your insurer or use CHOICE's independent travel insurance reviews to check if your international travel insurance covers domestic cruises.
+Check if your international travel insurance covers domestic cruises.

 An unexpected stopover

 CHOICE member Ken Siddle fell ill while on a Caribbean voyage with Princess Cruises and alighted the ship while docked in Cozumel, Mexico for treatment at the hospital.

 Feeling better, Ken returned to the cruise ship only to be informed he and his wife couldn't board.
 Their possessions were offloaded and were told they couldn't leave the island without clearance by a doctor.
 The ship's doctor refused to see Ken, so he returned to the hospital, but there the doctor argued that Ken needed a series of expensive medical checks before he'd grant Ken clearance to travel.